zaiisao/Documentation/en/Voice/encryption_android_agora.md

 > To reduce the SDK size, if your app uses `libcrypto.so`, you can use it instead of `libagora-crypto.so` included in the Agora SDK since both files are the same.
 The Agora SDK `libagora-crypto.so` version is 1.0.2g.

-## Scenario 3: Use a Customized Encryption
+## Scenario 3: Use Customized Encryption

 The following figure shows the customized data encryption/decryption process: